Statement of Compliance with the QCA Corporate Governance Code

 The Group takes security of personal data seriously and ensures compliance with the GDPR which came into effect on 25 May 2018.
 The Group’s privacy policy can be found on the Company’s website at https://cyanconnode.com/about/privacy-policy/

-The Group has adopted an Anti-Bribery policy which can be found on the Company’s website at https://cyanconnode. com/investors/bribery-act/ The Group Bribery Officer ensures that all partners and agents working for the Group sign acceptance of the terms of this policy prior to engagement with any Group company, and provides training to employees on this policy.
+The Group has adopted an Anti-Bribery policy which can be found on the Company’s website at https://cyanconnode. com/investors/bribery-act/.
+The Group Bribery Officer ensures that all partners and agents working for the Group sign acceptance of the terms of this policy prior to engagement with any Group company and provides training to employees on this policy.

 5. Maintain the Board as a well-functioning, balanced team led by the Chair

-The Company and Group are managed by a Board of directors chaired by John Cronin.
-The Board is responsible for taking all major strategic decisions .
+The Company and Group are managed by a Board of Directors chaired by John Cronin.
+The Board is responsible for taking all major strategic decisions.
 In addition, the Board reviews the risk profile of the Group and ensures that an adequate system of internal control is in place.
 A formal schedule of Matters Reserved for the Board has been adopted and will be reviewed periodically.

 It has been agreed that the Board will at any time consist of either two or three Executive Directors and three Non-Executive Directors.
-One of the Non-Executive Directors, Chris Jones, is considered by the Board to be independent of management and free from any business or other relationship that could materially interfere with the exercise of their independent judgement in accordance with the QCA Code.
+One of the Non-Executive Directors, Björn Lindblom, is considered by the Board to be independent of management and free from any business or other relationship that could materially interfere with the exercise of their independent judgement in accordance with the QCA Code.
 Both David Johns-Powell and Peter Tyler are only considered as non-independent due to their shareholdings in the Company.

 The Board has sufficient members to contain the appropriate balance of skills and experience to effectively operate and control the business.
 No one individual has unfettered powers to make decisions.